 How are businesses adapting?

-While there are still plenty of examples of successful retailers operating primarily out of a brick and mortar store, a lot of businesses have had to adapt to generate continued interest in their products.
+There are still plenty of examples of successful retailers operating primarily out of a brick and mortar store.
+These businesses have had to adapt to generate continued interest in their products.
 Retailers still thriving in the e-commerce age are the ones focused on remaining relevant through various methods and strategies.